v-prt/plantgeek/README.md

 ### about

 Full-stack live website built 100% by me - including concept, design, and implementation.
-Frontend built with React, backend built with Express, Node, and MongoDB.
+Frontend built with React and styled-components, backend built with Express, Node, and MongoDB with Mongoose.
 This app started as a full-stack solo coding project for school in 2021 and has since been a side project I've continued to work on in my spare time.

 ## Features